cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 (Yes, it currently takes two documents to get this into perspective)

 ## Loading processes
-In addition to the structure, mapping and parsing description,  process specific declarations are needed for the loading process (or at least the coding of it).
+In addition to the structure, mapping and parsing description,  processing specific declarations are needed for the loading process (or at least the coding of it).
 To determine the requirements for the loading process, the following overall phase structure assumed:

 ![Fig2](images/general_dv_pipeline_process.drawio.png)

 Depending on the flexibility of the code generators or execution engine the necessary properties can vary.
 The major aspects are the following:
-- selection and behaviour of the incremental pattern
+- selection and behaviour of the incremental loading pattern
 - general settings for parsing
 - rejection handling